Skip to main content

 ILLUSTRATOR

 Vector art is made in Illustrator.
 Things like logos, icons, illustrations, wallpaper, and larger graphics are usually vector-based, which means they are not made of pixels but a continuous calculation so that your art can be resized infinitely without losing quality.
 With vector art, resolution does not matter unless you specifically export your work as a jpg, gif or png (which is usually only done for web design).
-But for print, saving your work as an .eps. .pdf or .ai ensures that it is a vector file.
+For print, saving your work as an .eps, .pdf, or .ai ensures that it is a vector file.

 NOTE: if you place an image, it is NOT vector.
 That image retains whatever resolution it had when placed.